Resumen de la guía

 Monitoring for unauthorized EIN usage involves watching for unexpected correspondence from the IRS (letters about returns the business did not file, notifications about accounts the business did not open), unexpected credit inquiries on business bureau reports, and unfamiliar tradelines appearing on D&B, Experian Business, or Equifax files.
 Businesses should also monitor their secretary of state filings for unauthorized amendments or changes to registered agents, which can be precursors to identity theft.
 D&B's monitoring products include alerts for new tradeline appearances and inquiry activity that can serve as early fraud detection.

-- Monitor for unauthorized EIN usage through IRS correspondence, bureau inquiries, and secretary of state filing changes
+Monitor for unauthorized EIN usage through business credit bureau alerts, IRS correspondence review, and secretary of state filing surveillance.